Updated: August 4, 2023

 Few people actually discuss death and dying with their families, even if you or someone in your family is approaching the end of their life.
-Although 95% of folks say that they’re willing or want to talk about end-of-life issues and 70% respond saying it is a good idea, only about 30% report following through.
-The reasons are many, but a few common ones include, waiting for someone else to start the conversation, having mixed feelings or even thinking it’s a bad idea, or being worried it will only upset their family.
+Although 92-95% of folks say that they’re willing or want to talk about end-of-life issues and 70% respond saying it is a good idea, only about 27-32% report following through.
+The reasons are many, but a few common ones include waiting for someone else to start the conversation, having mixed feelings, thinking it’s a bad idea, or being worried about upsetting their loved ones.

-Despite these understandable concerns, it is a very important conversation for all of us to have.
-And, while it is crucial to do this when faced with a terminal condition, it is just as important to have this discussion when you are well and thinking clearly.
+Despite these understandable concerns, it is an important conversation for all of us to have.
+While it is crucial to do this when faced with a terminal condition, it is just as important to have this discussion when you are well and thinking clearly.
+This is especially true during the COVID-19 pandemic when death is more likely to occur quickly and unexpectedly.
 The nature of the conversation will be very different when you are discussing the possibility of death compared to when you’re facing an impending death.

-While death is inevitable for all of us, we may not be able to predict when it will happen, especially when we are young.
+While death is inevitable for all of us, we may not be able to predict when it will happen — especially when we are young.
 This is why it is good to have the planning for death or disability talk when you are young and not anxious and/or overwhelmed about your condition.
 If you have the discussion before you are facing this critical situation, you will find this conversation to be much easier.
-It will also be more valuable, since there is more opportunity for honest discussion, reflection, sharing, and planning.
-There is even time to work out any differences of opinion.
+It will also be more valuable with more opportunity for honest discussion, reflection, sharing, and planning.
+There could be time to work out any differences of opinion.

-This early discussion is meant to anticipate a tragic event, but it is the best thing you can do for your family.
-It prevents them having to guess and/or argue over what you may have wanted when they are already devastated by their situation.
+An early discussion is meant to anticipate a tragic event.
+Despite this it is the best thing you can do for your family.
+It prevents them having to guess and/or argue over what you may have wanted when they are already devastated by your condition.

 There are many good opportunities to think about and have these discussions.

 The Respecting Your Wishes Section will go into detail about the various actions that can be taken, but there are many things you should consider when having this conversation.